kparc/kcc/README.md

 𝒌 is a simple, expressive and powerful computer language.

 The power stems from the fact that 𝒌 is designed as a *tool of thought*.
-The vocabulary, syntax and the choice of abstractions offered by the language drive you to think about problems in a focused and clear way that quickly takes you to efficient and elegant solutions.
-And the reason why thinking in terms of 𝒌 is so effective is nothing supernatural: brevity is the soul of wit.
+The vocabulary, syntax and the choice of abstractions drive you to think about problems in a focused and clear way that quickly takes you to efficient and elegant solutions.
+And the reason why thinking in terms of 𝒌 is so effective is very simple: brevity is the soul of wit.

+The primary influences of 𝒌 design are `Lisp` and `APL`.
+The latter draws inspiration from the most powerful instrument of human reasoning, *the mathematical notation*.
+Owning to its heritage, so does 𝒌.

-𝒌 programs are concise, the syntax of the language is very terse, and there is no boilerplate code to write.
-In 𝒌, most of the time is spent on thinking about the problem rather than writing and refactoring code, or browsing source.
+𝒌 programs are concise, the syntax of the language is very terse, there is no boilerplate code to write.
+In 𝒌, most of the time is spent on thinking about the problem rather than writing or refactoring code, or browsing source files.

 > \* no, this is not a typo